corda/corda/docs/source/cordapp-upgradeability.rst

   The reverse is not guaranteed.
 Whilst the Public APIs are currently identical, R3 may introduce Enterprise-specific Public APIs for advanced CorDapp functionality, therefore invalidating the ability to execute on Open Source nodes.
   Wire-compatibility and ABI stability is maintained.

-- The Finance Contract CorDapp is only available in the Open Source distribution to ensure uniqueness and singularity of JAR "hash".
-  This is necessary to ensure there is only one unique version of the Finance Contract JAR such that Open Source and Enterprise nodes can transact finance contract states interchangeably without classloading and constraints failures.